 Sub-Saharan Africa is comprised of 46 countries and over 960 million people.
 The region has the world’s largest untapped natural resources, youngest population by 2050 and considerable capacity to provide stable food supply globally.

 In the past 20 years Sub-Saharan Africa has benefited from improved communication and globalisation resulting in enhanced leadership and governance.
-South Africa is set to host the 2022 Commonwealth Games.

 Despite a recent slowdown due to the sharp decline in global commodity prices, economic growth is forecast at 3.5%.
 The two largest economies, Nigeria and South Africa account for over 63% of Sub-Saharan Africa’s total GDP.